|Survey name||Annual Population Survey (APS)|

 Download this table.xls

-The ONS4 personal well-being questions are asked on a number of surveys, both internal and external to Office for National Statistics (ONS).
+The ONS4 personal well-being questions are asked on several surveys, both internal and external to Office for National Statistics (ONS).
 Primarily, analysis of personal well-being from ONS originates from the APS.
-A list of all surveys using the four ONS personal well-being questions is available.

 Table 2: Personal well-being thresholds